sirajulm/geocoder-app/README.md

 Most values for frontend and backend are made cofigurable, especially the API keys and baseURL's and other configurable constants.
 Changing a few values like `defaultCenter` for the Map would break the application, rest fails gracefully.

+**Note**: Some critial configurations like API keys and `serviceAccount.json` have been committed to the project for easy access and demonstration.
+These should not be directly committed in a real world project, which could be compromised.
+These should be only delivered via environment configuration or on deployment steps.
+This would be revoked once the demonstration is complete.

 ## Issues